 Weight Watchers was founded by Jean Nidetch, a homemaker who had struggled with her weight.
 It started in the 1960s, when she created a support group, inviting the members to meet in her home once a week.
 Nidetch had no education or training in nutrition, physiology, or anything that qualified her to give dieting advice to anyone.

 Weight Watchers doesn’t distinguish between SANE (high-quality) and inSANE(low-quality) foods.
 As long as it’s within your allotted points, it’s fine.
-Studies have shown that eating low-quality foods such as starches raises the setpoint, so diets that allow every type of food without giving you the truth about what it will do to your weight loss goals is irresponsible at best, and just plain evil at worst.
+Studies have shown that eating low-quality foods such as starches raises setpoint weight, so diets that allow every type of food without giving you the truth about what it will do to your weight loss goals is irresponsible at best, and just plain evil at worst.

 But Weight Watchers will help you watch your weight……go up and down and up and down.

 Nutrisystem does more harm than good, too.
 If you sign up for Nutrisystem, you mostly eat just what you get through the mail.
 Oh, you do have to buy some inSANE items to go with your meals, such as bread and milk.
 But suppose you do lose weight.
 Are you supposed to eat food you receive in the mail the rest of your life?

 The foods Nutrisystem sends you are processed.
 Dinners are in microwavable containers.
 Processed and packaged food are loaded with chemicals, pesticides, sugars, and many more.
 Nutrisystem probably costs more than just buying SANE foods at your local supermarket, too.

 “Give us a week; we’ll take off the weight,” was the popular slogan for SlimFast diet shakes.
 That might be true, but you won’t keep it off.